sbeardsl/xojoGestures/README.md

 xojoGestures
 ============

+iOSGestures will work with Xojo 2014 R3.2 and Xojo 2015 Release 2 and later.

-WARNING - as of 3-2-2015 the example probject, ExampleOne is not compatable with 2015-R1.
+WARNING - as of this release 64 bit support is untested - PLEASE report any problems

-ExampleOne crashes when run in both the simulator and on devices.
-I'm looking into it.'
+WARNING - iOSGestures is NOT compatible with Xojo 2015 Release 1.

 iOSGestures is a Xojo module designed to make detecting user gestures such as Tap, Swipe,  Pinch, and Rotate as easy a possible.
 While its likely that gesture